Looking for work in Australia? There are a number of ways to land that job in the land down under.

 The benefits of working in Australia are that you will experience great working environments and employment conditions in the workplace.
 Your Australian working experiences can very well be a career highlight.
 The language skills and relationships that you may bring into your roles can help provide you with an advantage in securing employment.
 Added to that, Australia has a shortage of people for some professions and skills.

 Our job hunting in Australia tips are shown below.
-Also see our How To Get A Job In Australia video.

 Many jobs in Australia require formal qualifications and also registration with relevant industry and professional bodies.
 Your international qualifications may be recognised, partially recognised or may not be recognised.
 You will need to check with the relevant professional association for most positions - even very basic jobs.
 Just because your qualification is not recognised does not mean that you cannot find work in that field.